0x416c6941/ft_transcendence/README.md

 ### Backend - Node/Fastify

-Our server will be written in Node, and will user a highly popular and fast library, called `Fastify`.
+Our server will be written in `Node`, and will use a highly popular and fast library, called `Fastify`.
 If you're new to it, again, watch a couple of videos (or at least parts of them), and/or take a look at the **example app** on the `scratchpad` branch.
 Again, you don't have to go super extra deep, but you should know how to:

 - create `REST API endpoints` and why
 - add `authentication/authorization` to your routes